 In November 1996, Roisin, four months pregnant, was arrested in connection with a mortar attack on a British army barracks in Germany.
 She was held in Belfast for six days under emergency laws but was not charged with anything at any point during her imprisonment.
 She was then transferred to Belmarsh Men's Prison in London, awaiting an extradition application from Germany.
 In due course, under severe international pressure, she was transferred to Holloway, which is a women's prison.
 Jeremy made perhaps his most significant contribution to an alleged miscarriage of justice for Roisin, re-mortgaging his house to contribute £30,000 of the £100,000 demanded in order for Roisin to be released on bail to a psychiatric hospital.
 Speaking to press at the bail hearing Jeremy remarked, 'We fear that the Government is so desperate to please Loyalists that they will use Roisin as a sacrifice.
 I am not optimistic, but Mr Straw10 has evidence that Roisin is unwell and evidence that she is innocent'.
 On 13 April, 1998, Roisin was finally released.

 The Tottenham Three

-Since filming Jeremy Hardy vs The Israeli Army, Hardy has also become active in the 'War on Want' campaign and a vocal critic of various companies alleged to be involved in the Israeli occupation of Palestine.
-He is also a member of the 'Artists Against the War campaign, a member of the Socialist Alliance and has done benefits for Amnesty International.
+Since filming Jeremy Hardy vs The Israeli Army, Hardy became active in the 'War on Want' campaign and a vocal critic of various companies alleged to be involved in the Israeli occupation of Palestine.
+He was also a member of the 'Artists Against the War campaign, a member of the Socialist Alliance and has done benefits for Amnesty International.
 Phew!
 Politically active enough for you?